justh0dl/DNA-uCash/README.md

 This is intentionally a Bitcoin-only project.

 DNAu Cash will never support altcoins.
-Altcoins as scams, distractions, or unnecessary complexity.
+Altcoins are scams, distractions, or unnecessary complexity.

 The original inspiration for DNA uCash came from an older idea I had around 2020–2021 involving “sneakernet coins” — offline physical NFC Bitcoin bearer instruments that could be passed around somewhat like digital cash.